driesj/3AON-Web-Expert/README.md

         * /oef1
         * /oef2
         * /oef3
+    * /H5: No Solution for Chapter 5!!!
+        * I don't know how I can pass parameters from the URL from NodeJS to AngularJS, and so, I can't show or delete the cars on the website.
 * /Template (Contains a few starting points for new Apps)
     * /AngularJS (Templates for AngularJS 1.*)
 * package.json (Used by npm to install all dependencies)